All Episodes

 I do love my city of Chicago.

-But when it comes to the government, as anybody in the town can tell you, it's it's ridiculous.
+But when it comes to the government, as anybody in the town can tell you, it's ridiculous.

 And it seems like whenever problems come up, the only possible answer is we need to raise taxes.